See the latest updates on Gannon's response to COVID-19.

-The Doctor of Physical Therapy Program at Gannon University in Erie, PA is accredited by CAPTE through May 2019.
-We currently are completing our self-study review in preparation for the re-accreditation site visit in September 2018.
+The Doctor of Physical Therapy Program at Gannon University in Erie, PA is accredited by CAPTE through June 2029.

 To achieve licensure as a physical therapist, program graduates must successfully complete and pass a comprehensive licensure examination administered by the Federation of State Boards of Physical Therapy.
 To assist graduating students in preparing for

 the licensure examination, the program offers a series of practice licensure examinations prior to graduation.